octree-nn/ocnn-pytorch/docs/source/notes/segmentation.rst

 #.
 To achieve the 76.2 mIoU on the testing set of the
    `ScanNet benchmark <http://kaldir.vc.in.tum.de/scannet_benchmark>`_,
-   run the following command to train the network both on the training and validation dataset and then get the predictions for the testing dataset.
+   run the following command to train the network on both the training and validation dataset and get the predictions for the testing dataset.

    .. code-block:: none

-      python scripts/run_scannet.py --gpu 0,1,2,3 --alias all
+      python scripts/run_scannet.py --run train_all --gpu 0,1,2,3 --alias all
       python scripts/run_scannet.py --run test    --alias all

 .. note::